Posted on Jan 26th 2019

 Humans and most other mammals, on the other hand, only have a very limited ability for rejuvenation.
 And this ability only lessens as we age, with fewer and lower-quality stem cells available to the body.
 Nevertheless, stem cells in humans are incredibly effective at restoring and regenerating.

 The existence of stem cells helps the body to self-heal, replacing old and damaged cells with new ones.
 Contrary to NSAIDs such as Ibuprofen, which just mask symptoms, stem cells help the regeneration process in the body.
-To those of us who suffer from chronic pain, stem cells can be truly life-changing.
+To those of us who suffer from chronic pain, regenerative medicine that uses stem cells can be truly life-changing.

 Consider this example: your elbow is chronically inflamed, causing pain.
 Stem cells will migrate to this section of your body, moving into the tissues found therein.
 Once there, they will help your body do what it needs to alleviate the inflammation.
 They may call a fibroblast, helping to create a necessary tendon.
 Or, if this is not an option, the stem cell can turn itself into one.

-Stem cells have already had numerous documented cases of incredible success.
+Regenerative medicine that utilizes stem cells have already had numerous documented cases of incredible success.
 For example, it has helped patients recover from various injuries, from torn Achilles tendons to complex spinal injuries.
-Doctors have also had success using stem cell procedures to help patients recover from strokes.
+Doctors have also had success using regenerative medical procedures to help patients recover from strokes.

 Do Stem Cells Age?